FAQs

 Who can view the info in a Cat Stats database?

 There are three levels of access in a Cat Stats database: (1) colony caretaker, (2) trapper and (3) administrator.
-Each caretaker can only view the data which she entered for her colony or colonies.
-Designated trappers can access maps of registered colonies and enter notes on these maps.
-Selected adminstrators have access to all data entered for your program.
-Colony, trapper and administrator accounts are password protected.
+Caretakers can only view the data which they enter for their colonies.
+Designated trappers can access maps of registered colonies which contain basic colony and caretaker info, and enter notes.
+Adminstrators (called "module administrators") have access to all data entered for your program.
+All levels of access are password protected.

 Does Cat Stats collect data on individual cats?